 Complex marketing campaigns are no longer exclusive to the Fortune 500.
 These new technologies are becoming more affordable and accessible and as a result, smart startups and small businesses should consider them as part of their marketing toolset.

-To help you step-up your email marketing game in 2017, let’s look at 5 of the biggest changes we expect to see – and what you can do to stay ahead of the curve.
+To help you step up your email marketing game, let’s look at 5 of the biggest changes we expect to see – and what you can do to stay ahead of the curve.

 1. Use Vendor Stacks

 According to a Campaign Monitor study,

 Most marketers stitch together the technologies they need to automate complex tasks and deliver personalized, relevant experiences to customers.

 The study found that 82% of marketers at small to medium-sized businesses use “best of breed technology stacks” in order to create and execute their email marketing strategies.
 The technology stacks reflect different email marketing vendors that marketers connect together to create a customized email marketing flow.

 Previously, a business would have to hire a large marketing company to execute all of its email marketing strategies.
 As you can imagine, hiring a large marketing firm can be very costly for small businesses and startups, and most simply couldn’t afford the expense.

 Today, instead of hiring a big marketing firm, marketers are able to choose which services they will actually need and use and buy those services when they need them.
 By only paying for the services they need, marketers can save their companies a lot of money!